-A joint venture that involves the establishment of a corporation, partnership or other entity in which each venture has an interest.
+jointly A joint venture that involves the establishment of a corporation, controlled partnership or other entity in which each venturer has an interest.
 The entity operates in the same way as other entities, except that a contractual arrangement between the venturers establishes joint control over the economic activity of the entity.

-lease

-An agreement whereby the lessor conveys to the lessee in return for a payment or series of payments the right to use an asset for an agreed period of time.

-lessee's incremental borrowing rate of interest

-The rate of interest the lessee would have to pay on a similar lease or, if that is not determinable, the rate that, at the inception of the lease, the lessee would incur to borrow over a similar term, and with a similar security, the funds necessary to purchase the asset.
+lease An agreement whereby the lessor conveys to the lessee in return for a payment or series of payments the right to use an asset for an agreed period of time. lessee'sThe rate of interest the lessee would have to pay on a similar lease or, if that is not determinable, the rate that, at the inception of the lease, the lessee would incur to borrow over a similar term, and with a similar security, the funds necessary to purchase the asset.

-liability

-A present obligation of the entity arising from past events, the settlement of which is expected to result in an outflow from the entity of resources embodying economic benefits.
+- liability A present obligation of the entity arising from past events, the settlement of which is expected to result in an outflow from the entity of resources embodying economic benefits. - loans payable Financial liabilities other than short-term trade payables on normal credit terms.

-loans payable

-Financial liabilities other than short-term trade payables on normal credit terms.